 We end up writing about resistance to change rather often because we see it often.

 Resistance to change is a rather significant problem every aviation safety management system (SMS) implementation deals with.
-Judging by the large volume of users who read blog articles about this – perhaps such as yourself – our feelings and observations are spots on.
+Judging by the large volume of users who read blog articles about this – perhaps such as yourself – our feelings and observations are spot on.